Looking for Love in all the Wrong Places

 How about 1 John 4:20 for a wake-up call?
 “If someone says, “I love God,” and hates his brother, he is a liar; for he who does not love his brother whom he has seen, how can he love God whom he has not seen?”
 Of course, we all know someone like that, but could we be accused of the same shortcoming?

-God never promised us that his way would be easy.
-The Bible depicts a love unlike the worldly version: “Greater love has no one than this, than to lay down one’s life for his friend” (John 15:13).
+God never promised us that His way would be easy.
+The Bible depicts a love unlike the worldly version: “Greater love has no one than this than to lay down one’s life for his friend” (John 15:13).
 How many people would you consider dying for?
 Hopefully, your children, your spouse, possibly other relatives (except crazy Uncle Bill), and most likely your dearest friends.
 Those friends would have to be your dearest ones, though!
 Fair-weather friends wouldn’t make the cut.
 How about an enemy?
 How about that crotchety neighbor you’ve had to contend with for years?
 How about that lying sneak of a co-worker who managed to get himself promoted to a job that was rightfully yours?

 Although God’s love is freely given, it longs for a response.
 If fear holds us back, it masks who we really are.
 Fear clings to the old self, refuses to relinquish control, and attempts to tie the hands of the Holy Spirit.

 And lest we forget, God’s sacrificial love infuses an inherent dignity in everyone!
 We, as Christians, have no monopoly on God.
-We don’t own him, and we don’t have exclusive rights to him.
+We don’t own Him, and we don’t have exclusive rights to him.
 This isn’t a private club.
-We are to be instruments of his love or our response, and our faith is inadequate at best and sinful at worst.
+We are to be instruments of His love or our response, and our faith is inadequate at best and sinful at worst.

 I would like to end with a quote from a sermon on Job once given by Archibald MacLeish.
 He said, “Man depends on God for all things; God depends on man for one.
 Only man can prove that man loves God.”